Published on March 16th, 2018 | by Guest Contributor0

 Not all actions were pro-EV.
 Several states considered additional fees for EV owners.

 The NCCETC report doesn’t discuss the ongoing legislative battles in several states to allow Tesla (and theoretically other automakers) to sell vehicles directly to consumers.
-However, Electrek recently noted that Tesla is currently involved in efforts to change existing laws in at least 8 states.

 “As projections for the number of electric vehicles sold continues to rise, we see many states taking pre-emptive steps to help facilitate and prepare for this transition,” noted Heather Brutz, Clean Transportation Program Manager at NCCETC.
 “This includes directly funding vehicles and infrastructure, streamlining the permitting process, and preparing for a transportation funding future where gasoline-powered vehicles make up a smaller percentage of vehicles on the road.”